Ancient Goddess spirituality for the modern world

 || Raven Digitalis, Neopagan Priest, cofounder of Opus Aima Obscurae and author of Shadow Magick Compendium, Planetary Spells and Rituals and Goth Craft

-If you'd like to find out more about Modern Minoan Paganism, please join us in the Facebook group Ariadne's Tribe.
-Modern Minoan Paganism is a welcoming path, happily open to people of any race, ethnicity, gender or gender identity, sexual orientation, age, ability level, disability, geographic location, language, education, or socio-economic status.
+If you'd like to find out more about Modern Minoan Paganism, check out our official website then head over to our Facebook group Ariadne's Tribe.
+Modern Minoan Paganism is a welcoming path, happily open to people of any race, ethnicity, gender or gender identity, sexual orientation, ability level, disability, geographic location, language, education, or socio-economic status.
 We're all in this together.